 In this video, Dr. Gruber, discusses tennis elbow.
-Tennis elbow is a very common condition, and Dr. Gruber typically sees 5-7 patients a week who have symptoms of tennis elbow.
-Tennis elbow occurs most frequently in active people.
-Tennis elbow is on the outside, or lateral side, of the elbow.
-When the tendon become inflamed, it is termed tennis elbow.
+Being a very common condition, Dr. Gruber typically sees 5-7 patients a week who have symptoms and occurs most frequently in active people.
+This condition occurs on the outside, or lateral side, of the elbow.

 Most people will recover from tennis elbow with conservative treatment interventions.
-However, there will be a handful of people who do not recover with steroid injections for tennis elbow.
-If surgery for tennis elbow is indicated, we will obtain and MRI to see what is happening with the tendon.
+However, there will be a handful of people who do not recover with steroid injections.
+If surgery is needed, we will obtain an MRI to see what is happening with the tendon.

 Patients will be in a removable brace after surgery for tennis elbow.
-A full recovery from tenis elbow is between 2-3 months.
-Physical therapy is started between 2-3 weeks post tennis elbow surgery.
-However, normal activities can be resumed rather quickly after tennis elbow surgery.
+A full recovery typically is between 2-3 months.
+Physical therapy is started about 2-3 weeks post surgery.
+However, normal activities can be resumed rather quickly after the procedure.

 Again, the vast majority of tennis elbow injuries can be treated conservatively.
-Regenerative medicine is an exciting area of orthopedic medicine where we see potential for tennis elbow treatment and recovery.
+Regenerative medicine is an exciting area of orthopedic medicine where we see potential for treatment and recovery.